philippotto/analyze.js/Readme.md

 ## How to use

+Let's say you got an app running on localhost:proxiedPort.
+In order to analyze the app, analyze.js will create a proxy server (running on localhost:proxyPort), which you can visit to see the original app and the analyzation results.

+Follow these steps to set up analyze.js:

 - Checkout this repository (analyze.js isn't available via npm yet)
 - cd into the project directory
 - ```npm install```
-- ```gulp watch --proxiedPort 4000 --proxyPort 3000```
+- ```gulp watch --proxiedPort proxiedPort --proxyPort proxyPort```
-  - This assumes, the app you want to analyze runs on port 4000.
-- Visit [localhost:3000/analyze.js/](http://localhost:3000/analyze.js/) in your browser (preferably Chrome; other browsers are not tested, yet)
+- Visit __[localhost:3000/analyze.js/](http://localhost:proxyPort/analyze.js/)__ in your browser (preferably Chrome; other browsers are not tested, yet)
-  - If you changed --proxyPort when running gulp, adapt the port number accordingly.

 ## License